• Skip to primary navigation

 • Savory, flavorful, and filling side dish

-• Healthy recipe that's high in fiber, nutrient-dense, vegetarian, dairy-free, gluten-free, with a low glycemic index, and combining beans and rice contains all nine essential amino acids, making it a complete protein
+• Healthy recipe that's high in fiber, nutrient-dense, protein-rich, vegetarian, dairy-free, gluten-free; combining beans and rice contains all nine essential amino acids, making it a complete protein

 • Budget-friendly Mexican beans and rice recipe